neelsmith/greeklang/attic/specs/md/attic/phonology/Phonology.md

 # Phonology#

-Valid Attic characters can be classified
+Valid Attic characters can be classified.

 There are five (<strong concordion:assertEquals="countVowels()">5</strong>) vowels and sixteen (<strong concordion:assertEquals="countConsonants()">16</strong>) consonants including the aspirate (rough breathing), a total of <strong concordion:assertEquals="countAlphabetic()">21</strong> alphabetic characters.